 Ergonomic | Facility and campus | Equipment | Chemicals

 - Material handling.
 We analyze material-handling tasks in manufacturing and supporting areas to identify the best way to perform certain tasks, reduce risks and prevent problems.
-We share our best practices among sites globally.
+We share our best practices among sites worldwide.

 Facility and campus

 We monitor and take extensive measures to protect the safety and security of our people and property.

 The design of manufacturing equipment continues to include more safety-conscious features.
 We confirm that interlocks and automatic shutdown systems are functioning properly to reduce the possibility of accidents.

 When we purchase new wafer-manufacturing equipment, we require suppliers to submit an independent safety and ergonomics evaluation.
 If the report indicates the potential for moderate to high risks, we will not accept the shipment.
 We are expanding these requirements to new equipment purchased for assembly/test processes.

 In addition, if we receive notice of equipment malfunctions or product safety issues, we share this information with our sites and track corrective actions.

 We evaluate, screen and control the chemicals we use in manufacturing to ensure the health and safety of employees and the environment, as well as compliance with local regulations.
 You can read more about our chemical-management programs in Sustainable Manufacturing.